polymorphismus/cv_review/README.md

 Input: - CV (PDF / DOCX / TXT) - Job description (plain text)

-Output: - Match score (0--100) - Structured explanation: - what fits
-well - what is missing or weak - Recommendation: - no rewrite needed - rewrite recommended - position not relevant - Optional: - fully rebuilt CV aligned to the target role
+Output: - Match decision - Structured explanation: - what fits well - what is missing or weak - Recommendation: - no rewrite needed - rewrite recommended - position not relevant - Optional: - fully rebuilt CV aligned to the target role